Live & Learn at SMCC

 Please note a $100 damage deposit will be applied to your bill upon receiving a housing assignment.

-To view a calendar, visit our events page.
+To view our academic calendar, visit our events page.